Laurence Chapman is a composer & orchestrator specialising in TV, Film and Game Music

 Includes clips from Smog, 80 Days & Sorcery!

-Laurence’s recent projects include the game Heaven’s Vault from Inkle studios (to be released later this year), additional music - alongside Andy Price - for the popular CBBC series Hetty Feather and the US History Channel drama series Knightfall starring Tom Cullen and Jim Carter.
+Laurence’s recent projects include the game Heaven’s Vault from Inkle studios, additional music - alongside Andy Price - for the popular CBBC series Hetty Feather and the US History Channel drama series Knightfall starring Tom Cullen and Jim Carter.
 He has scored documentaries for the BBC and Channel 4.